Back

 How do I report a bug or request a feature?

-Please report bugs and request features on the GitHub support repository.
+Please report bugs and request features on our support repository on GitHub.

 Is there a community or Discord server?

-There is a Vercidium Audio Discord server, but for bug reports and features requests please use the GitHub support repository.
+You can join our Discord server here.
+For bug reports and features requests please use the support repository on GitHub.